 Fish tacos get a bad rap because much of time the fish is battered, fried and served with a fatty mayonnaise or sour cream sauce.
-Instead, Jillian Michael’s version from The Master Your Metabolism Cookbook has several nutritional benefits like being heart healthy, an immunity booster and anti-cancer.
+Instead, Jillian Michael’s recipe from The Master Your Metabolism Cookbook has several nutritional benefits like being heart healthy, an immunity booster and anti-cancer.
 She also claims it improves your digestion and gives you healthy skin.

 Spicy Mahi Mahi and Mango Tacos

 - 3 tablespoons fresh lime juice

 - 1 garlic clove, chopped